 His nickname was Sweet Lou or Slick.
 Lou played for the Cubs in two different seasons, his rookie year and his second to last season in the big leagues, and neither of those seasons were particularly remarkable.
 Lou is probably better remembered for what he did against the Cubs, when he was on the Dodgers.
 He scored the only run in Sandy Koufax’s perfect game against the Cubs.
-The score was 0-0 in the bottom of the fifth and neither pitcher had allowed a single base runner.
+The score was 0-0 in the bottom of the fifth and neither pitcher had allowed a single baserunner.
 That ended when Cubs pitcher Bob Hendley walked Lou to lead off the inning.
-The next batter, Ron Fairly, bunted the ball a little too hard–right to the pitcher.
-Hendley was prepared to whirl toward second and throw out the lead runner, but he took his eye off the ball for a second, dropped it, and had no choice but to throw to first.
-Now Johnson was darting off second base.
-Hendley focused on the hitter, Jim Lefevbre, which allowed Johnson to take off for third.
-Cubs catcher Chris Krug threw to Santo, but the Cubs great couldn’t handle the throw.
-Johnson ran home with the first and only run of the game.
+He was bunted to second base by Ron Fairly, and stole third, scoring on Chris Krug’s errant throw to Ron Santo.
 The Dodgers had scored without the benefit of a hit.
-They later got exactly one hit, but it didn’t factor in the scoring.
+The Dodgers later got exactly one hit, a harmless double, but it didn’t factor in the scoring.
 (Photo: Topps 1960 Baseball Card)

 The Cubs always liked Harry Bright.
-He was in their farm system three different times before he made it to the big leagues with the Pirates in 1958.
-He was with the Pirates the year they won the World Series, the starting first baseman for the Senators in 1962, and made the postseason roster for the 1963 Yankees (striking out in both World Series at bats).
-But he didn’t make it to the big leagues with the team that owned him three times in his youth, the Cubs, until his last season as a player.
-The 35-year-old was strictly a pinch hitter in Chicago, and batted .280.
+He was in their farm system three different times.
+Bright made it to the big leagues with the Pirates in 1958.
+He was with the Pirates the year they won the World Series, the starting first baseman for the Senators in 1962, and made the postseason roster for the 1963 Yankees (striking out in both World Series at-bats), but he didn’t make it to the big leagues with the team that owned him three times in his youth, the Cubs, until his last season as a player.
+The 35-year-old was strictly a pinch hitter in Chicago and batted .280.

-He was a backup catcher and outfielder for the last Cubs team to win the World Series.
+He was a backup catcher and outfielder for the World Series champs.
 Marshall didn’t play much.
 He came to the Cubs around Memorial Day, and played in only twelve games the rest of the season.
 He didn’t even sniff the World Series that year, but Doc got a ring.
-He was a bit of a baseball vagabond, also playing with Philadelphia, Boston, New York, and Brooklyn in his five year big league career.
+He was a bit of a baseball vagabond, also playing with Philadelphia, Boston, New York, and Brooklyn in his five-year big league career.
 After his baseball career he really lived up to his nickname.
 He became a doctor.